-The Fund Board has approved procedures pursuant to which the Fund will value its investments in Investment Funds at fair value.
+The Fund Board has delegated to the Adviser general responsibility for determining in accordance with the Fund's Valuation of Portfolio Securities policy, the value of the assets held by the Fund as of any day on which the NAV is determined.
+The Fund Board has designated the Adviser as responsible for fair valuation under Rule 2a-5 of the 1940 Act, and the Adviser undertakes such process in accordance with internal or related policies and procedures that the Adviser may maintain from time to time.
+The Fund Board has approved procedures pursuant to which its investments in Investment Funds will be valued at fair value.
 In accordance with these procedures, fair value of these investments ordinarily will be the value determined as of the end of the fiscal period by the Investment Manager of each Investment Fund in accordance with the Investment Fund's valuation policies and as reported by the Investment Manager.
 As a general matter, the fair value of the Fund's interest in an Investment Fund will represent the amount that the Fund could reasonably expect to receive from the Investment Fund if the Fund's interest were redeemed at the time of valuation, based on information reasonably available at the time the valuation is made and that the Fund believes to be reliable.
 Because Investment Funds generally provide net asset value information to the Fund on a monthly basis and do not generally provide detailed information on their investment positions, except on an annual basis, the Fund generally will not be able to determine the fair value of its investments in Investment Funds or its net asset values other than as of the end of each month and may not be able to verify valuation information given to the Fund by Investment Managers.
 In the unlikely event that an Investment Fund does not report a value to the Fund on a timely basis at the end of a fiscal period, the Fund would determine the fair value of its interest in that Investment Fund based on the most recent value reported by the Investment Fund, as well as any other relevant information available at the time the Fund values its assets.
 The Fund Board has determined that any values of interests in Investment Funds reported as "estimated" or "final" values (using the nomenclature of the hedge fund industry) will be deemed to reasonably reflect market values of securities for which market quotations are available, or the fair value of such securities.